Generic Name: temsirolimus (TEM-sir-OH-li-mus)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Acne; back pain; constipation; diarrhea; dry skin; fingernail or toenail changes; headache; joint or muscle pain; loss of appetite; mouth pain or sores; nausea; nosebleed; runny nose; stomach pain or upset; taste changes; trouble sleeping; vomiting; weakness; weight loss.
+Acne; back pain; constipation; diarrhea; dry skin; fingernail or toenail changes; headache; joint pain; loss of appetite; mouth pain or sores; nausea; nosebleed; runny nose; stomach pain or upset; taste changes; trouble sleeping; vomiting; weakness; weight loss.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of temsirolimus: